Vlad1kek/Personal_Project_Test_Automation/README.md

 * Tests run in a clean environment.
 * Runs the tests across different environments.
 * Publishes test results with Allure for review ([last commit report](https://vlad1kek.github.io/Personal_Project_Test_Automation)).

 ---

+## Video Demonstrations

+Demonstration of the functionality and automation of the project tests:

+1. [Maven project showcase](https://youtu.be/Zm4-fngCPas) - This video showcases the execution of the test automation suite.
+2. [GitHub Actions showcase](https://youtu.be/DmggoF8F1y4) - This video showcases execution of the test automation suite in GitHub Actions.
+3. [Allure Report GitHub](https://youtu.be/iPqNznL2fPE) - This video showcases Allure report in GitHub Actions.

+---